 For wet cat food, this formula is rather low in moisture, though it still contains ample protein.
 To achieve that, Purina used meat by-products, which is listed as the third ingredient, so it’s one of the main ingredients.
 Many people dislike meat by-products because they’re viewed as low-quality ingredients.

 This food contains nutrients vital for a cat’s health, including vitamin E, vitamin A, and taurine.
 That said, compared to many quality cat foods, this blend is pretty low in taurine at just 0.05%.
-In all, this is a healthy canned cat food that’s easy on digestion, though it just missed landing in our top three.
+In all, this is a healthy canned cat food that’s easy on digestion, though it just missed landing in our top three, but it’s still one of the best cat foods for sensitive stomachs and diarrhea.

 5. Halo Holistic Sensitive Stomach Dry Cat Food